10) Free Content

 But what if you don’t want to pay any subscription fee at all?
 Well, Roku OS also includes a feature with which you can look for free, ad-supported content.

-The Features Free section gives you access to free content pulled from a wide range of sources like ABC, Crackle, The CW, and others.
+The Featured Free section gives you access to free content pulled from a wide range of sources like ABC, Crackle, The CW, and others.
 You can also view the Roku Channel, which is full of free, ad-supported movies and TV shows.

 Do you generally entertain a lot of guests?
 Do you rent out your home on Airbnb and other such platforms?
 If so, giving guests access to your personal Roku accounts poses a lot of concerns.

 First, your guests gain access to all of your content information, which gives them an insight into who you are as a person.
-Second, guests can also modify your streaming platforms, which can mess up your personalised content recommendations.
+Second, guests can also modify your streaming platforms, which can mess up your personalized content recommendations.

 With Roku’s Guest Mode feature, however, you can give your guests a clean-slate Roku experience.
 With this feature, your guests will be able to access Roku as if it were brand new and add their own content and streaming services.